 The Raspberry Tank was possibly the first tank-like robot powered by a Raspberry Pi.
 It's smartphone- or laptop-controlled, streams video from its webcam, fires plastic pellets and can navigate autonomously.

-USV-01 “Harry Paye” is an off-the-shelf remote control boat refitted as a testbed for our military-grade autonomous navigation system.
-It’s also a lot of fun to play with!
+USV-01 "Harry Paye" is an off-the-shelf remote control boat refitted as a testbed for an autonomous navigation system.
+It's also a lot of fun to play with!

 My first Quadcopter was built from scratch to navigate autonomously using the built-in Raspberry Pi.
 It also streams live video via WiFi.

 The Lego Turtle is an Arduino microcontroller retro-fitted onto an old Lego Mindstorms kit.
 It features a built-in interpreter for simple Logo programs loaded via the serial port.

 The All-Terrain Pi is a "off-road" remote control toy fitted with a Rasbperry Pi, controllable from Scratch or by touch/tilt input from a smartphone.